πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 • malloc(bytes) to allocate, free(p) to release

-• Check the return for NULL
+• Check whether the return value is NULL

 • Every allocation must be freed